mycroftwilde/Portainer_Templates/TableOfContents/Windows/README.md

 * [How to Remove Folders from "This PC"](https://winaero.com/windows-11-remove-folders-from-this-pc/)

 * [How to Remove Quick Access Menu from File Explorer](https://community.spiceworks.com/how_to/166304-removing-quick-access-from-windows-10-file-explorer)

-This is noted as Windows 10, but should work for Windows 11.
+  *  (This is noted as Windows 10, but should work for Windows 11)

 ## Local Resources

 * How To Remove the Recycling bin from the Desktop:

-Go to personalization in settings, then click on theme... near the bottom of that page you should see an option called "Desktop Icon Settings" - Click that.
+  * Go to personalization in settings, then click on theme... near the bottom of that page you should see an option called "Desktop Icon Settings" - Click that.
 Make your required adjustments and save changes.

 #
 #### [Main Repository Page](https://github.com/mycroftwilde/portainer_templates)